 Inspiration, Influence, Corruption:

-Angela Carter, Shirley Jackson, Simon de Beauvoir, Mary Shelly, Manic Street Preachers, Octave Mirbeau, feminism, Max Ernst, J.G.
-Ballard, Ann Leckie, China Mieville, The Raveonettes, PJ Harvey, Charles Burns, Queer Theory, Patrick McCabe, Oscar Wilde, Saki, Lady Gaga, Patricia MacCormack, the bible, Michel Foucault, Tori Amos, Donna Haraway, David Lynch, Hannah Hoch, Judith Butler, Bob Flanagan, FK Alexander, Cindy Sherman, Arthur C Clarke, Nine Inch Nails, Harold Pinter, Don McCullin, Chuck Palahniuk, Diane Arbus, Gregg Araki, slime mould, Terry Gilliam, Dirk Bogarde, Arthur C Clarke, Isabelle Huppert, weird arthouse films and horror films (Nowhere, Mysterious Skin, Doom Generation, Re-animator, Dagon, Evil Dead, Feast, Dead and Buried, Rec, City of the Dead, The Beyond, Housebound, Videodrome, Eyes Without A Face, The Mansion of the Doomed (or as I call it – Faces Without Eyes), El Espejo de la Bruja (The Witch’s Mirror), They Live, The Fog, The Mist, Black Sunday/Mask of Satan, The Invitation, Theatre of Blood, The Paperboy, Under the Skin, Maps To The Stars, Stoker, High Rise)
+Angela Carter, Shirley Jackson, Simone de Beauvoir, Mary Shelley, Manic Street Preachers, Octave Mirbeau, feminism, Max Ernst, J.G.
+Ballard, Suede, Ann Leckie, China Mieville, The Raveonettes, PJ Harvey, Charles Burns, Queer Theory, Patrick McCabe, Oscar Wilde, Saki, Lady Gaga, Patricia MacCormack, the bible, Michel Foucault, Tori Amos, Donna Haraway, David Lynch, Hannah Hoch, Judith Butler, Bob Flanagan, FK Alexander, Cindy Sherman, Arthur C Clarke, Nine Inch Nails, Harold Pinter, Don McCullin, Chuck Palahniuk, Diane Arbus, Gregg Araki, slime mould, Dirk Bogarde, Arthur C Clarke, Isabelle Huppert, weird arthouse films and horror films (Nowhere, Mysterious Skin, Doom Generation, Re-animator, Dagon, Evil Dead, Feast, Dead and Buried, Rec, City of the Dead, The Beyond, Housebound, Videodrome, Eyes Without A Face, The Mansion of the Doomed (or as I call it – Faces Without Eyes), El Espejo de la Bruja (The Witch’s Mirror), They Live, The Fog, The Mist, Black Sunday/Mask of Satan, The Invitation, Theatre of Blood, The Paperboy, Under the Skin, Maps To The Stars, Stoker, High Rise)